andrei-trofin/Improbabilii-Facebook-Stats/README.md

 I wanted to see a little bit of history (as much as we can get from a Facebook page), but also how we interacted with our followers online.

-I have come up with several ideas I wanted to explore, among which were the
+I have come up with several statistics I wanted to explore, among which were the
 following:

 * Number of improv shows